 Online dollar store Hollar has been on an incredible roll.
 As reported in Recode yesterday, the company, founded in 2015, just raised a $35 million Series C valuing the company at around $200 million.

 My story is very similar to David’s.
-We are both growth marketers that ran venture backed ecommerce companies – Hollar has raised $83 million, my previous company raised $104 million.
-We both built cutting edge robot-driven, automated fulfilment centers – Hollar uses inVia Picker and we used Kiva Systems.
-We are both growth marketers at our core, and decided to replace ourselves as CEO after leading ecommerce companies on a meteoric rise.
+We are both growth marketers that ran venture-backed ecommerce companies – Hollar has raised $83 million, my previous company raised $104 million.
+We both built cutting-edge robot-driven, automated fulfillment centers – Hollar uses inVia Picker and we used Kiva Systems.
+We are both growth marketers at our core and decided to replace ourselves as CEO after leading ecommerce companies on a meteoric rise.